MOOZY

 MetricBackboneUNI v2Phikon v2CONCH v1.5MUSKMOOZY

-Macro-average across eight held-out tasks.
+Macro-average across sixteen held-out tasks.
 Each stage and the case aggregator are toggled independently.

 SettingStage 1Stage 2Case Agg.F1AUCBal.
 Acc